prancer-io/cloud-validation-framework/docs/docs/limitations/aws-limitations.md

 # You can only work with EC2 based queries

-The way node types work in snapshots for the beta version limits you to using only operations that are on the **EC2** service **and** you can only use `describe-xyz` operations instead of any operation you want.
+The way node types work in snapshot configuration files for the beta version limits you to using only operations that are on the **EC2** service **and** you can only use `describe-xyz` operations instead of any operation you want.

 We are considering using a different approach that will allow you to use any service and any operation you want.